markdicksonjr/wink-api/README.md

 ## Interesting use-cases

-Turning off a group of lights:
+Turning off a group of devices:

 ```typescript
 import {UpdateGroupState} from "wink-api";